Wildfire Info and Resources

 The following sites contain up-to-date information and resources for land and homeowners.

-The Wyoming State Forestry Division offers a risk assessment tool to help homeowners understand the risk and threat of wildfires, especially in areas where the forest meets neighborhoods (also referred to as the WUI or Wildland Urban Interface).
+The Wyoming State Forestry Division offers a risk assessment tool to help homeowners understand the risk and threat of wildfires near their property, especially in areas where the forest meets neighborhoods (also referred to as the WUI or Wildland Urban Interface).
 Property owners can also request a site visit from a state forester or a county fuels mitigation coordinator to assess wildfire threats on their land and learn what to do to lower risk.
-More information is available here.
+More information is available on the Forestry Division’s Fuels mitigation page.

 Homeowners can do a lot to protect their homes and property from fire.
 CalFire has a list of home hardening tips, ranging from cleaning out gutters to suggestions for building materials, that can increase your home’s chances of surviving a wildfire.